In search of the building stuff of Earth and Life

 The most dangerous phase was now beginning.
 The nucleus appeared, and 20 minutes before the maximum approach, the spacecraft computer began to track it.
 The camera was taking pictures every 10 seconds.

 Then, the minimum-distance phase arrived.
 During these 8 minutes, the camera was working at its maximum: images every 5 seconds; Stardust was now needing to perform rotations in order to keep it pointed to the nucleus.
 The technicians were afraid that these maneuvers would cause a drop in the radio signal, so the data was now being stored in the spacecraft memory.
 From this moment on, they were receiving only vital signs.
-At 19:41 Universal Time of January 2, 2004 the spacecraft crossed by 81P/Wild 2’s nucleus, and in Pasadena, California, the members of the Stardust project applauded and cheered in joy.
+At 19:41 Universal Time of 2 January 2004 the spacecraft passed by 81P/Wild 2’s nucleus, and in Pasadena, California, the members of the Stardust project applauded and cheered in joy.

 THE RETURN TRIP